VladSurubariu/battleAirplanes/readme.txt

-The project is nearly complete.
-Back-end part is done, but there are more updates to be done to the front-end part.
+Theres a scoreboard to be done and then there are plenty of updates to come for the front-end part.